neondatabase/website/content/docs/guides/aws-lambda.md

 ## Create a Lambda function

-Now, you will create the Lambda function using the Serverless Framework.
+The following steps describe how to create the Lambda function using the [Serverless Framework](https://www.serverless.com/).

-1. Install the framework by running the following command:
+1. Install the Serverless Framework by running the following command:

     ```bash
     npm install -g serverless